Ice-Out is an Exciting Time for Fishing

-Like I mentioned, water temp is a huge deal, so always pay attention to what the water temps are where you’re fishing and what they are while you're travelling.
-Areas with the highest temperature gradient will often concentrate the most life.
+As I mentioned, water temp is a huge deal, so always pay attention to what the water temps are where you’re fishing and what they are while you're traveling.
+Areas with the highest temperature gradient will often concentrate the most on life.
 What I mean is if there is a bay or channel off the main lake – that is, say, 48 degrees and the main basin is 41 degrees – that warmer water is a likely fish-holding spot.
 By comparison, if the main basin is 41 and a good-looking spot is only 43, that spot likely isn’t that good.

 As you’re trolling, if you see bait and other fish near the bottom, focus there, but if you see a lot of life suspended, be sure to have a bait running just above the depth where you’re seeing fish.
 Don’t be afraid to make multiple passes in an area that looks good; it might take a time or two through the area to find the sweet spot.

 This is a big deal: when you get bit, don’t set the hook.
 It’s amazing how much better a rod holder can hook fish compared to an angler.
-Often the trout with crush the bait and push it forward.
-When a trout strikes, hold the rod in the same position and let the fish and the momentum of the boat load the rod.
-Secondly, run a loose drag; you want drag to pull when the fish strikes.
+Often the trout crush the bait and push it forward.
+When a trout strikes, hold the rod in the same position and let the fish and the momentum of the boatload the rod.
+Secondly, run a loose drag; you want the drag to pull when the fish strikes.
 Do this, and I promise you will land more fish than trying to slam the hooks home.

 If you like catching lots of big fish in a beautiful place with no one around, spring lakers are a must.